Apples come from all around the world, but the Jonathan apple is a true American classic.

 Jonathan Apples are great for baking.
 Because of their natural spice and tang, they do well in many baked goods.
 In addition, they do well in other foods such as apple chips and applesauce.

 You can use Jonathan Apples in any recipe that calls for apples (especially if you like tart apple flavor).
-They are delicious and crisp, making them perfect for a variety of different dishes.
-Below is a list of the most commonly used recipes for Jonathan apples:
+Below is a list of the most common dishes made with Jonathan apples.
+You may wish to mix them with a sweeter variety if you prefer a rounded taste: